chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 Between each pair of nodes, there may be **one or more edges**.
 The edge does the negotiation work to ensure parameter agreement between the nodes it connects.
+Edges are directed, and if we draw an edge's direction with an arrow we can then define the tail of the arrow as the **source** of the edge and the head of the arrow as the **sink** of the edge.

 Let's pass around our parameters like so:

 ![adder diplomatic nodes](diagrams/adder_nodes.pdf)

-Because the graph diplomacy creates is **acyclic**, it is directional.
+Diplomacy expects the user to define a graph of directed edges between nodes, and this graph must be **acyclic**.
+This type of graph is called a "directed, acyclic multigraph."
 The direction towards the sinks is **downward**, and the direction towards the sources is **upward**.

 #### Parameters

 In our example, we want all of our circuitry to agree upon a Scala `Int` to use as a wire width.
-For clarity, we will define distinct case classes for our parameters, although they all contain the same type.
+For clarity, we will define distinct case classes for our parameters, although they all contain the same type of information.

 ```scala mdoc
 case class UpwardParam(width: Int)